Mimi's Organic Eats » Recipes » Cookies

 Yes, feel free to use any holiday cutter you like!

 Store in an airtight container so they don't dry out.
 These are best when eaten the day they are made, otherwise storing them could ruin their decoration.
-You can place parchment paper between each one if you need to store.
+You can place parchment paper between each one if you need to store for freshness, but it can damage the buttercream design.
+The fridge could help if you place cookies in the fridge first to harden the buttercream more, then store.

 Equipment